 Student organizers had informed SMSD officials well in advance of the protests, providing them ample time to formulate a plan of action that would not infringe on the students' First Amendment rights.
 SMSD officials had also informed parents that students would be permitted to participate in the walkouts without risking discipline, while also making clear that the walkouts were student-led, optional, and not sponsored by the District.
 SMSD did not inform students that they were to avoid specific terms deemed too controversial to be allowed to protest, but SMSD did meanwhile issue a centralized directive to all building administrators to prohibit students from discussing guns, gun control, and school shootings during the walkouts.

-The ACLU of Kansas seeks declaratory and injunctive relief from the court on behalf of the students to remedy ongoing, irreparable harm to the students' First Amendment rights
+The ACLU of Kansas sought declaratory and injunctive relief from the court on behalf of the students to remedy ongoing, irreparable harm to the students' First Amendment rights